Your Right to Take Care of Yourself & Your Family

 Seattle has a stronger paid sick leave law that allows workers at larger employers (50+ employees) to carry over more leave into the next year, and the largest employers (250+ employees) must provide a leave hour for every 30 hours worked.
 See details at the City’s website (https://www.seattle.gov/laborstandards/ordinances/paid-sick-and-safe-time).

-App-Based workers in Seattle who work for food delivery network companies with at least 250 app-based workers worldwide are also eligible for Paid Sick and Safe Time.
-Starting January 13, 2024, this will requirement will expand to all other app-based workers.
+App-Based workers in Seattle with at least 250 app-based workers worldwide are also eligible for Paid Sick and Safe Time.
 Under this law drivers are eligible for one day of safe and sick leave for every 30 days worked in Seattle.
-See details here: https://www.seattle.gov/documents/Departments/LaborStandards/App-Based%20Worker%20Paid%20Sick%20and%20Safe%20Time.pdf
+Leave is used in 24-hour increments, and the rate of pay is based on your average daily earnings on days when at least some or all work was done in Seattle over the past 12 months.
+See details here: https://www.seattle.gov/laborstandards/ordinances/app-based-worker-ordinances/app-based-worker-paid-sick-and-safe-time-ordinance

 The City of SeaTac also has a sick leave provision (http://www.seatacwa.gov/our-city/employment-standards-ordinance) in its minimum wage law providing most transportation and hospitality workers access to paid sick time as soon as it is earned, and requires that unused sick leave be paid out to employees at the end of each year.